Reference

 • POST /ui/machines/{mac}/delete -> delete record

-• POST /ui/boot/fetch-release -> downloads vmlinuz/initrd/squashfs/sha256 from https://github.com/<BTY_BOOT_RELEASE_REPO>/releases/<tag>/download/ (default safl/bty, default tag latest); verifies the manifest and atomically installs into BTY_BOOT_DIR
+• POST /ui/netboot/fetch-release -> downloads vmlinuz/initrd/squashfs/sha256 from https://github.com/<BTY_BOOT_RELEASE_REPO>/releases/<tag>/download/ (default safl/bty, default tag latest); verifies the manifest and atomically installs into BTY_PATHS_BOOT_DIR.

 The auth dependency checks request.session.get("bty_authed"); the session is a Starlette SessionMiddleware-signed payload carried in the bty-token cookie, so no per-request DB hop is needed.
-Logging out clears the session dict; SessionMiddleware emits a deletion cookie on the response.
+Logging out clears the session dict; SessionMiddleware emits a deletion cookie.

 Static assets (offline-friendly)

-Bootstrap CSS, HTMX, and the HTMX SSE extension are vendored into the wheel under bty.web._static/ and served at /static/.
-The bty appliance does not contact any CDN at runtime - all browser code is served from the same origin.
-See src/bty/web/_static/README.md in the source tree for asset versions and the refresh procedure.
+Bootstrap CSS, HTMX, and the HTMX SSE extension are vendored into the wheel under bty.web._static/ and served at /static/. bty-web contacts no CDN at runtime; all browser code is served from the same origin.
+See src/bty/web/_static/README.md for asset versions and the refresh procedure.

 Live updates (GET /events/machines)

-The machines table subscribes to a Server-Sent Events stream so the operator does not have to refresh after PXE auto-discovery or another admin’s edit.
+The machines table subscribes to a Server-Sent Events stream so the operator need not refresh after PXE auto-discovery or another admin’s edit.
 The endpoint:

 • Authenticates with the same session-cookie dep as the rest of the API.
 Browsers carry the cookie automatically; the SSE EventSource API does not let you set custom headers.